Worcestershire Ceramics Online Database

 This revision of the website has been made possible with financial support from Historic England and was carried out as part of the 'Improving Sector Reference Resources' initiative.

 designed to make the complete pottery fabric and form type series for

 Worcestershire accessible on-line.
-At the moment it contains information on all
+It currently contains information on all

 the pottery fabrics used and made in Worcestershire from the Neolithic (c 4000

 BC) to the early post-medieval period (c 1650 AD) and the most commonly

 identified fabrics of later post-medieval and modern date.

 - where it has been found